Trail Run the Middle Fork of the Salmon River

 My name is Willi Cannell and I own Solitude River Trips.
-I’m not a running tour operator; I’m a fly fishing and rafting outfitter on the Middle Fork of the Salmon River who happens to be passionate about ultra running.
+I’m not a running tour operator; I’m a Salmon River fly fishing and Idaho river rafting outfitter on the Middle Fork of the Salmon River who happens to be passionate about ultrarunning.
 After years of running these trails myself, and providing fully supported running adventures for several of my friends, I’m offering this truly unique opportunity for any adventure-minded trail runners who want to experience one of the most rugged, remote and scenic sections of trail in North America and also want to have logistics, glamping accommodations, and gourmet food taken care of by wilderness professionals.
 Since this is not my main business and I’m doing this as a side passion-project, I’ve designed this one-of-a-kind experience specifically for enthusiastic, confident, and experienced trail runners.
 You can expect vast wilderness, solitary trails, gourmet meals, fascinating guides, and a super comfortable time in camp.
 I hope this finds the right people.

 The Middle Fork Trail:

 You will be following the Idaho Centennial Trail and the Middle Fork River Trail from Boundary Cr to Big Creek Bridge.
 The trail follows the Middle Fork the entire way, rarely out of sight of the river.